Managing Complexity: Using the Monologue of Doris Smith to Understand Situational Decision Making

 3. Play or read the Doris monologue.
 This activity can take place in lecture, seminar, or in pre or post conference for clinical.

-4. Using the link below, review the ANA’s Code of Ethics for Nurses with Interpretive Statements with the students.
+4. Review the ANA’s Code of Ethics for Nurses with Interpretive Statements with the students.

 The Code of Ethics for Nurses was developed as a guide for carrying out nursing responsibilities in a manner consistent with quality in nursing care and the ethical obligations of the profession.
-Use this link to discuss the ethical responsibilities of nurses when providing care to older adults.
+Discuss the ethical responsibilities of nurses when providing care to older adults.

 5. Discussion Questions: Use the following to facilitate a discussion with your students: